Mediatek-Cloud/mcs.c/README.md

   - Listen the TCP command from MCS.

 * `smart_config_if_enabled()`
-  - smart connection with MCS app.
+  - Enable smart connection with MCS app.

 ## Usage